Founder & CEO

 Alison leads the Mums’ Comfort Zone group at Bishopsworth Children’s Centre in South Bristol and at Henbury Children’s Centre in North Bristol.
 She has been supporting parents since her first child was born in 2001, she is also a childbirth educator and a postnatal doula.
 Aside from her passion for supporting women in the perinatal period, Alison also loves being in nature, horse riding, hiking, cycling and cooking, all of which have helped her to overcome her own lived experience of anxiety and depression.

-Debbie is the Group Leader for the Mums’ Comfort Zone group in Thornbury and also co-facilitates the Mothers Comfort programme in Yate.
+Debbie is the Group Leader for the Mums’ Comfort Zone group at Oldbury Court Children’s Centre in Fishponds, Bristol.
+She is also a buddy in South Gloucestershire.
 Debbie has three grown up children but has never forgotten her own experience of post-natal depression and is keen to support other families.
 Debbie’s previous careers have included working as a nurse, and in early years education but her most recent experience has been supporting families in Children’s Centres.
 Outside of work Debbie loves photography, baking, music and always has a book close at hand.

 Aimee is a Bluebell Buddy in North Somerset.
 She also co-facilitates the Clevedon Mother’s Comfort Zone group.
 She has lived experience of post-natal depression and anxiety.
 After having her 2 daughters, she left her career in publishing and retrained as a reflexologist.
 Aimee is currently studying to do integrative Counselling.
 She is passionate about supporting mums and families, and through volunteering has plenty experience of caring for mums in the perinatal period.
 When not working, studying or running around after her family, Aimee enjoys Pilates and getting outside with her cockapoo, Teddy.

-Victoria is a Bluebell Buddy in Thornbury.
-She also co-facilitates the Mothers’s Comfort Zone programme in Thornbury on a Friday morning.
+Victoria is a Bluebell Buddy in East and South Bristol.
+She also co-facilitates the Mothers’s Comfort Zone programmes in these areas.
 She a mum of two children and has lived experience of post-natal depression.
 Victoria is also a Primary school teacher and has run her own toddler group in Oldland Common.
 In her spare time, she loves to tap dance and spend weekends with her family visiting National Trust properties.

 Lucinda started off volunteering at Bluebell Place.
 She loves working with mums and seeing the positive impact Bluebell can have on families.
 She is now a Bluebell Buddy in central Bristol, providing 1:1 support for mums in the community.
 As part of this role she co-facilitates the Mothers’ Comfort Zone Programme at St Paul’s Children’s centre.
 Lucinda also runs drop-in sessions at Bluebell Place on a Tuesday She is married with two young children and is passionate about supporting mums with their mental health.